gaelforget/ClimateModels.jl/docs/src/functionalities.md

 ### Generalization

 A key point is that everything can be customized to, e.g., use popular models previously written in Fortran or C just as simply.

-This typically involves defining a new concrete type of `AbstractModelConfig` and then providing customized `build` and/or `setup` methods as discussed below.
+This typically involves defining a new concrete type of `AbstractModelConfig` and then providing customized `setup`, `build`,  and/or `launch` methods.

 To start, let's distinguish amongst [`ModelConfig`](@ref)s on the basis of their `model` variable type :